 KUFR AL-MASHKUK - كفره المشكوك

-The Answer: He deceives himself through the shaytan's extraordinary sophistry and lives.
+The Answer: He deceives himself and lives through a strange argument devised by shaytan to lead one into a fallacy.
 He supposes he receives a superficial pleasure.
-We shall allude to the reality of this through a well-known comparison.
+We will indicate the reality of it with a well-known comparison.
+It is as follows:

-It is related that they said to the ostrich: 1 "You've got wings, so fly!"
-But it folded its wings and said: "I'm a camel," and did not fly.
-So it fell into the hunter's trap, and not wanting the hunter to see it, stuck its head in the sand.
-However, it left its huge body in the open and was the target of the hunter.
+It is related that they said to the ostrich1 "You've got wings, so fly!"
+But it folded its wings and said: "I'm a camel", and did not fly.
+But it fell into the hunter's trap.
+It stuck its head in the sand lest the hunter saw it.
+But, it left its huge body in the open and made it the hunter's target.
 They later said to it: "Since you say you're a camel, carry loads."
-Whereupon it opened its wings and said: "I'm a bird," and was saved from the hardship of carrying loads.
-But having neither protector nor food, it was pursued by the hunters.
+Whereupon it opened its wings and said: "I'm a bird", and was saved from the hardship of carrying loads.
+But having neither a protector nor food, it became a target for the assault of hunters.

-Thus, Al-Qur’an Al-Hakîm has a sort of manifestation of rahmah in respect of the kâfirs also which to a degree saves their lives in this world from being Jahannam; it induces doubt in them, so they live through doubt.
-Otherwise, they would have suffered the torments of a sort of ma’nawî Jahannam in this world too, recalling the Jahannam of the âkhirah, and they would have been compelled to commit suicide.
+Thus, Al-Qur’an Al-Hakîm also has an aspect of a sort of rahmah for the kâfirs that to a degree it saves the life of the world from being Jahannam for them; it gives a sort of doubt so they live through doubt.
+Otherwise, in this world too, they would have suffered the torments of a ma’nawî Jahannam recalling the Jahannam of the âkhirah, and they would have been compelled to commit suicide.